 - Increased policy advocacy to support justice for children

 - Religious institutions become safer for children

 - Improved social cohesion in communities

 The Faith Community Contribution to Ending Violence Against Children is a five-year research collaboration, launched in 2016, with Queen Margaret University (Edinburgh) and Columbia University (New York).
 The study will collect and collate evidence on World Vision’s Channels of Hope for Child Protection interventions across a range of settings.
 This will allow World Vision to gauge the impact of engaging local faith communities to end violence against children and will strengthen our understanding of faith actors in World Vision’s child protection sector approach and theory of change at sites in Guatemala, Senegal and Uganda.

 The study will help identify challenges and barriers that faith communities experience in affecting positive child protection change in a sustainable way.
 This will help us understand how local context and sociocultural issues influence faith communities' abilities to address violence against children.
 In addition, the study will gauge the impact of engaging local faith communities to end violence against children, strengthen our understanding of faith actors in World Vision’s child protection sector approach and theory of change, and build evidence on the effectiveness of the Channels of Hope intervention.

 It takes a world to end violence against children campaign

-Interested in implementing Channels of Hope for Child Protection?
+Overview of the Channels of Hope for Child Protection model